-At Mrs Bonds Village Nursery we believe that it is always unacceptable for a child or young person to experience abuse of any kind and recognise that safeguarding the welfare of children and young people, is everyone's responsibility.
+At Mrs Bonds Village Nursery we recognize that safeguarding and the welfare of children and young people, is everyone's responsibility.
 We are committed to safeguarding children and creating a culture of vigilance within the setting.
+We believe that it is always unacceptable for a child or young person to experience abuse of any kind.

-We aim to be an inclusive school and provide equal opportunities throughout all aspects of our work and activities.
+We aim to be an inclusive setting and provide equal opportunities throughout all aspects of our work and activities.
 We are committed to ensuring equality of education, opportunity and safeguarding for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.
 We are committed to providing anti-discriminatory practice.
 This is explored further in our Equality and Diversity policy.